 - Preparing and filing all tax returns.
 This is an important duty of a personal representative and must not be taken lightly.
 Your personal representative should feel comfortable reaching out to attorneys and accountants for assistance with this responsibility.

 - Distributing the assets of the estate to the beneficiaries.
 Ultimately, the goal is for your assets to pass to the people you’ve designated to receive them.
 Your personal representative is responsible for fulfilling this task efficiently.

 - Closing the estate.
 In order to complete the probate administration process, your representative must follow the procedures required by law to close the estate.
 Skipping steps can lead to issues and disputes later.
 Therefore, it is important to choose someone who is willing to fulfill the responsibility in the proper manner.

+When creating your estate plan, you must select a personal representative.
+Choose a person who can handle the many responsibilities of the role.
 When it comes time to administer the trust or estate of your loved one, we are here to help.
 Contact us today at (714) 459-5481 for more information.